 Hoping to squeeze in one more great read before the summer is over?
 The staff of OTSL are here to help!
 In honor of National Book Lover's Day, we decided to share some of our favorite books about opera.
 Whether you're looking for a page-turning thriller, a moving memoir, or something in between, we've got you covered!

 One of my favorite opera-related books is Bel Canto by Ann Patchett.
 It tells the story of a fictional hostage situation (very loosely based on events from 1996 in Peru), during which one of those captured is a world renowned soprano.
-Not only is it a thrilling, fast read, but it speaks to the power music has to communicate, even when languages and other communication fails.
-The books was actually turned into an opera, which premiered at the Lyric Opera of Chicago in 2015.
+Not only is it a thrilling, fast read, but it speaks to the power music has to communicate, even when languages and other communication fail.
+The book was actually turned into an opera, which premiered at the Lyric Opera of Chicago in 2015.

 – Michelle Myers, Associate Director for Strategy & Organizational Development